-Students admitted on probationary admission will need to successfully master all competencies in which they are registered within their first 6-month term of enrollment.
-If all competencies are successfully mastered, a student's probationary admission status will be removed.
-If a student does not successfully master all competencies within the first 6-month term, the student would not be eligible to register for the next term.
+Students admitted on probationary admission will need to successfully complete all courses in which they are enrolled for their first semester.
+If all courses within a student's first semester are successfully completed, the student's probationary admission status will be removed.
+If a student does not successfully complete all courses enrolled for in their first semester, the student would not be eligible to register for the next semester.

-To be considered for admission to MyWay at UMHB, prospective students must submit:
+To be considered for admission to the program, prospective students must submit:

-- an application for admission with the non-refundable application fee. - If applicable, an official transcript for each college/university previously attended (sent directly from the institution to UMHB).
+- An application for admission with the non-refundable application fee. - If applicable, an official transcript for each college/university previously attended (sent directly from the institution to UMHB).
 Even though courses taken at one institution are noted on another college's transcript, applicants must submit transcripts from the institution at which the courses were taken.
 Transcripts from other institutions which have been submitted for admission or evaluation become part of the student's academic file and are not returned or copied for distribution.